livegnik/2way-poc-design/README.md

 These guarantees hold regardless of peer behavior.

-## Guarantees vs emergent properties
+## Failure behavior

+When violations occur, the system rejects input, preserves local integrity, and continues operating with reduced scope.

+Recovery is explicit, never implicit.
+No automatic reconciliation, overwrite, or trust escalation occurs as a side effect of failure.

+## What the system guarantees

 Guaranteed by design:

 * Identity-bound authorship
-* Append-only local history
+* Append-only, tamper-evident local history
 * Structural application isolation
 * Deterministic validation and ordering
 * Explicit authority delegation
-* Fail-closed behavior
+* Fail-closed behavior under ambiguity or attack

+These properties are enforced structurally, not by convention or policy.

+## What the system enables but does not define

 Emergent from usage: